senges/kitt/PLUGINS.md

 ## DOWNLOAD

 Download ressource from any URL.
-Underlying code will use builtin `wget` to fetch ressource(s).
+Underlying code will use `wget` to fetch ressource(s).

 ```toml
 [plugins.download]    # Download ressource from URL